hassanjawwad12/LRU-Cache/README.md

 cache := NewCache()

 for _, word := range items {
-	cache.Check(word) //check if the value already exists in the queue or not cache.Display()
+	cache.Check(word) // Check if the value already exists in the queue or not cache.Display()
 }
 ```